11 interesting approaches to guest checkout design

 Sear’s

 One option is just to allow customers to use an email address whether or not they already used it to register.
-Here, Sear’s spots I already have an account and gives me the option to login or reset password, but will also allow me to continue as a guest anyway.
+Sears is a good example of this.